astuder/lightroom-map-fix/README.md

 Use [Resource Hacker](http://www.angusj.com/resourcehacker/) to replace the Lua resources with their patched version.
 - Open `Location.lrmodule` with Resource Hacker
 - Expand the section `LUA`
-- On `LOCATIONMAPVIEW.LUA`, right-click and select *Replace Resource*, then click *Select File* and navigate to the patched Lua file.
+- On `LOCATIONMAPVIEW.LUA`, right-click and select *Replace Resource*, then click *Select File* and navigate to the patched version of this resource.
+Then click *Replace*
-- On `AGREVERSEGEOCODESERVICE.LUA` right-click and select *Replace Resource*, then click *Select File* and navigate to the patched Lua file.
+- On `AGREVERSEGEOCODESERVICE.LUA` right-click and select *Replace Resource*, then click *Select File* and navigate to the patched version of this resource.
+Then click *Replace*.
-- Save `Location.lrmodule` and copy it to its original location.
+- Save `Location.lrmodule`.
+Depending on permissions, you may have to use *Save as* and then copy the modified file back into `C:\Program Files\Adobe\Lightroom\`

 ![Screenshot of Resource Hacker with replace menu](images/ResourceHackerReplace.PNG)